-2.8 Working Hours
+1.13 Working Hours

 The permitted working hours arising from construction works is as shown in the following table.
-The Contractor may propose night-time works outside of these hours provided it is agreed with Wexford County Council.
-On O'Hanrahan bridge, night works will likely be confined to the eastern half and underside of the structure only due to the close proximity of residential apartments on the western side.
+The Contractor may propose night-time works outside of these hours provided it is agreed with Kildare County Council.
+On O'Hanrahan Bridge, night works will not be permitted on the topside of the deck on the western half of the bridge due to the close proximity of residential apartments on the western side.